Union rejects Lufthansa's latest attempt to end costly strike

 The walkouts began after Lufthansa and the cabin crew union failed to reach an agreement in a long-running dispute.

-"I have no sympathy for the cabin staff," said one thwarted passenger whose flight from Frankfurt to Bangkok was cancelled.
+"I have no sympathy for the cabin staff," said one thwarted passenger whose flight from Frankfurt to Bangkok was canceled.

 "I work at a large corporate and had to go through the same process.
 The economy has changed and people need to accept that employment agreements made 20 years ago are no longer feasible."